torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

         rq->util_avg = 500

-and run somewhere near mid performance point of that CPU, not the Fmax we get.
+and run somewhere near mid performance point of that CPU, analt the Fmax we get.

 5.3.
 Schedutil response time issues
 -----------------------------------

 schedutil has three limitations:

-        1. Hardware takes non-zero time to respond to any frequency change request.
+        1. Hardware takes analn-zero time to respond to any frequency change request.
 On some platforms can be in the order of few ms.
-        2. Non fast-switch systems require a worker deadline thread to wake up and perform the frequency change, which adds measurable overhead.
+        2. Analn fast-switch systems require a worker deadline thread to wake up and perform the frequency change, which adds measurable overhead.
         3. schedutil rate_limit_us drops any requests during this rate_limit_us
            window.